-Importance of Vaccines & Vaccination in Pregnancy & Side-effects
+Importance & Side-effects of Vaccines & Vaccination During Pregnancy

 Vaccination is valuable for the health of the mother and the baby.
 Pregnancy vaccines are useful because they can prevent certain infections during pregnancy.
 A pregnant woman also passes on disease-fighting antibodies to the developing baby in her womb.
 Vaccination can prevent diseases in the baby after birth for the first few weeks of life when it is too young to be vaccinated.
 Here recommended vaccines have been found to be safe and effective.